pingcap/docs/tiup/tiup-component-cluster-audit-cleanup.md

 - Specifies the days for which logs are retained.
 - Data type: `INT`
 - Default value: `60`, in the unit of day.
-- By default, execution logs generated in 60 days are retained, which means logs generated before 60 days are removed.
+- By default, logs generated within the last 60 days are retained, which means logs generated before 60 days are removed.

 ### -h, --help